treecasiano/treecasiano.github.io/_posts/2017-07-12-time-flies-when-you-are-learning-all-the-things.md

 a valiant attempt to spin up something new for my portfolio that reflects all the hard-won skills developed over the past year.

 Oh, and I'm moving back to Portland.
-There will be much rejoicing!

-  Onward!
+More on that later!